Our Specialty is Handcrafted Turquoise Jewelry

 Prince Turquoise Cabochon

-This mine produced some awesome Variscite. as well as turquoise.
+The Prince Turquoise Mine produced some awesome Variscite. as well as turquoise.
 The Variscite. from This mine is primarily in vein formation which is located in an area shared by the Milkyway Damaile Mine.
-The Variscite. when cut shows a nice strong black matrix and the green is a nice olive to dark green.
+The Variscite from the Prince Turquoise Mine. when cut shows a nice strong black matrix and the green is a nice olive to dark green.
 But the green will run into other shades and even turn a yellow.
 The Turquoise however, is a medium blue in brown mud.
 Most of the turquoise comes in nugget or nodule form and comes from the top of the mountain the mine is on.
 Originally This mine was known for the turquoise not the Varascite.
+The Turquoise from the Prince mine is scarce, but was a deep blue with almost Bisbee Turquoise looking matrix.

 Example Pictures are not necessarily the highest of grade, rather a good example of a common look from a particular mine.